ipfs-shipyard/ipfs-primer/publishing-changes/README.md

 ## Key Concepts
 * IPNS
 * The Permanent Web
-* Using Hashes to uniquely identify versions of content
+* Using hashes to uniquely identify versions of content

 ## Conceptual Framework